Tamara Wilhite is a technical writer, industrial engineer, mother of two, and published sci-fi and horror author.

 There are minimum requirements such as having a window that someone can exit during a fire.
 There must be a certain amount of space in the bedroom.
 Interestingly, building codes don’t require that a bedroom have a closet, though home buyers expect one in almost every bedroom.

 Suppose the finished basement meets the local building code.
 They will only use the finished space in their calculations.
 The finished space is typically worth half that of the above ground living space.
 This means that a thousand square foot basement with 500 square feet of finished space will be considered equal to 250 square feet of above ground living space.

 If the above ground space is worth $200 a square foot, your finished basement is worth $100 per square foot for all of the finished space.
 Your rough laundry room and storage area don’t count in this equation.

 Don’t make the mistake of inflating your home’s value by considering the below ground space equal in value to the above ground space.
 You’ll end up overpricing the home, making it harder to sell.
 Or you’ll have buyers sue you for over-valuing the property, because the thousand square feet in the basement isn’t considered that valuable by the bank or local tax assessor.

 General Tips for Finishing a Basement

-Lighting design is essential, since you’re rarely ever getting natural light in the basement.
-Seven foot ceilings are the standard set by most building codes.
-Higher is better.
-And you’ll need to make sure the lights don’t create a hazard; recessed lighting is ideal, since it provides bright light without leaving a fixture someone could hit with their heads as they wander around.
+You’ll need to make sure the lights don’t create a hazard; recessed lighting is ideal since it provides bright light without leaving a fixture someone could hit with their head as they wander around.
 Ensure that doors are high enough for anyone to pass through.
 Be careful not to damage pipes or ductwork when trying to install a ceiling in your basement.

 © 2019 Tamara Wilhite